 Our advice: Go with something you're certain will complement your aesthetic because you only get one chance to nail the design.
 While a floral pattern can make everything feel feminine and fresh, an image of a city skyline can instantly transform a space into a cosmopolitan retreat.

 Placing furniture next to a wall mural is no easy feat—especially one that boasts a busy pattern or illustration.
 However, this one has a focal point at the ideal level for a bed or a couch.
-The jungle scene pokes out from behind the bed in a way that feels organic, yet simultaneously unexpected.
+The nautical scene pokes out from behind the couch in a way that feels organic, yet simultaneously unexpected.

 In our dreamiest of dreams, the scenery looks a little something like this—that's what we think every time we look at this mural, at least.
 The brush strokes are delicate and ethereal, giving any room a spa-like ambiance.
 Want the look without the commitment?
 This hanging wall chart does the deed:

 Subtlety is the name of the game with watercolor compositions, and this mural is absolutely no exception.
-The soft pastel peach and pink tones swirl together and diffuse effortlessly in a way that makes the entire room feel airy, open, and serene.
+The soft pastel pink tones swirl together and diffuse effortlessly in a way that makes the entire room feel airy, open, and serene.
+The added contrast of the maroon headboard makes for a slightly dramatic, yet elegant bedroom.

 Behold a mural that unites both plant lovers and those who lack the special touch of a green thumb.
-For the plant lovers, the bright green leaves create a cohesive backdrop for your fiddle leaf fig and areca palm.
+For plant lovers, the unique plant choice creates a cohesive backdrop for your fiddle leaf fig and areca palm.
 For those who can't keep a cactus alive, this is the type of plant you'll be able to enjoy every single day without doing any harm whatsoever—promise.

 The Shape Of You

 There are very few design styles we love as much as geometric.
 This design takes the trend to a brand new level, with hints of mid-century modern style.
-We love how the orange, terracotta, slate gray and greige color palette feels slightly retro while still being completely on-trend.
+We love how the orange, sunny yellow, striking blue, and white color palette feels slightly retro while still being completely on-trend.

 Into the Woods

 There's something inherently romantic about this wallpaper.
 The woodsy foliage pattern and variations of green feel like we're lost in an enchanted forest.
-Not to mention, the added touches of whimsy complete the room, from the caged lantern to the die cut headboard.
+Not to mention, the added touches of whimsy complete the room, from the wicker bed frame to the luxurious white rug.

 Waking up under the shade of palm leaves is something that only happens in private beachside bungalows.
 But this mural brings a similar feeling a little closer to home, with subdued gray brushstrokes and free-flowing design.
 You can almost hear the waves calling, can't you?